-Residency teaching programs are central to the reason that NC AHEC was established in the early 1970s.
-That reason was to create a statewide infrastructure to expand the number, the diversity, and the training of primary care physicians.
+Residency teaching programs are central to the reason that NC AHEC was established in the early 1970s: to create a statewide infrastructure to expand the number, the diversity, and the training of primary care physicians.

 An NC AHEC Residency Offers

 One-on-one training.
 An NC AHEC residency is just the right size – large enough to feel part of a team, but small enough to get individual attention.
 AHEC residents train in community-based and university settings with an appointed faculty member who is available for advice and consultation.
 Intensive, comprehensive clinical and didactic education is offered to AHEC residents in a highly respected and supportive learning environment.